-Learn to be critical with these questions, experiment and push to find your limits.
-For me that means: two t-shirts, swim/casual shorts and a pair of socks and briefs.
-Depending on question one I'll also bring some trousers and an insulating jacket.
-As for shoes this is where question two comes in - can I get away with just my minimalist sandals (huaraches) or do I need something more formal etc. I can get away with taking so little because I have mastered question three and over time collected the functional items/knowledge necessary to remove what most would deem "essentials".
+Learn to be critical with these questions, experiment and push yourself to find your limits.
+For me, that ended up being: two t-shirts, swim/casual shorts and a pair of socks and briefs.
+Depending on question one I'll also bring some trousers and an insulated rain jacket.
+As for shoes, this is where question two comes in - can I get away with just my minimalist sandals (huaraches) or do I need something more formal?
+I can get away with taking so little because I have mastered question three and over time collected the functional items/knowledge necessary to remove what most would deem 'essentials'.

 What do I mean by functional items/knowledge?
-There's a growing market of formal-looking active wear which is perfect for travel - gone are the days of bright blue hiking tops and bulky cargo shorts.
-Some smart people out there are using these top-quality materials and giving them some pretty snazzy cuts.
-For instance outlier: smart, durable, comfortable and odour free.
-Look for materials such as tencel for smell resistance and quick-drying and schoeller soft-shell for stretch/comfort.
+Well, there's a growing market of formal-looking activewear which is perfect for travel - gone are the days of bright blue hiking tops and bulky cargo shorts.
+Some brands out there are using top-quality, tactical materials and giving them some sharp looking cuts, for example outlier make a range of smart, durable, comfortable and odour free clothing.
+Look for materials such as Tencel for smell resistance and quick-drying and Schoeller soft-shell for stretch/comfort.

-Rohan is a great brand if you are in the UK.
+Rohan is an excellent brand if you are in the UK.

-Before investing in expensive (quality) materials I was rotating two cotton t-shirts.
-This was a pain as I had to wash them every night but it was an important practice, showing you already have everything you need to travel the world, even with a minimalist lifestyle.
+Before investing in expensive (quality) materials, I rotated between two cheap cotton t-shirts.
+This was a pain as I had to wash them every night, but it was an important practice, taught me I already have all I need to travel the world with a minimalist lifestyle.

-The thought of hand-washing your clothes in the sink or shower can be a daunting one but it's a key skill if you want to travel the world with just your carry on.
-Oh and before you ask I've been doing this for over a year and nobody has suspected a thing.
+The image of hand-washing your clothes in the sink or shower can be a desperate one, but it's a great skill if you want to travel the world with just your carry on.
+(Before you ask I've been doing this for over a year and nobody has suspected a thing.)

 - What would happen if you didn't bring it?

-- How can I prevent that from happening naturally?
+- How can I prevent that from occurring naturally?

-This process will broaden your understanding of the human body.
-It's great at telling us when somethings wrong - we're just bad at listening.
-Smelling is a symptom of a bad diet, from bad gas to bad breath it's all the same thing.
-When we are covering ourselves with nice smelling things, we are treating the effect not the cause.
+This process will broaden your understanding of the human body; it's excellent at telling us when something is wrong - we're just bad at listening.
+Consider the possibility that smelling is a symptom of a bad diet or environment, it's not that crazy when you take into account bad gas and bad breath.
+When we are covering ourselves with nice smelling things, we are treating the effect, not the cause.

 My experience with removing these products from my life has only been a positive one.
 No bad breath, no body odour.
-In fact this was how I cured my dermatitis.
-Of course my hair was a bit greaser for a few days, but even that normalised within a week.
-Goes to show the power of advertising - these things are completely unnecessary.
+In fact, this was how I cured my dermatitis.
+Of course, hair is a bit greaser for a few days, but even that normalised within a week.
+It just goes to show the power of advertising - these things are entirely unnecessary.

-In general the best advice that can be given here is, like with all things minimalism, be critical and honest about your values.
+In general, the best advice that can be given here is, like with all things minimalism, be critical and honest about your values.
 Will you be working?
 Why?
-Is it important for you to take nice pictures?
+Is it necessary for you to take quality pictures?
 Why?
-Here's my experience living without a laptop.

 What do you think about the guide?
 Anything you'd add?
 Share in the comments!